SuZero-5DChess/5dchess_engine/README.md

 - &#9745; use generators to unify code that code that produces one incidence or more
 - &#9745; hide UV coordinate details, deprecate numbers_activated
 - &#9745; support even timeline game
-- &#9744; 5dpgn reader for simplified moves
+- &#9745; 5dpgn reader for simplified moves
-- &#9744; method to get check path
+- &#9745; ~~method~~ function to get check path
 - &#9744; test hypercuboid algorithm
+- &#9744; promotion
+- &#9744; integrate the function of reading simplified: implement an additional `parse_game` function for parser class
+- &#9744; refactor the `action` class as a sequence of moves sorted by the line of the destination board
+- &#9744; refactor the `game` class and correspondin python interface
+- &#9744; document for notation of 5dLAN and simplified 5dpgn